 - Record audiobooks.
 Use ACX.com to either record the books yourself or find voice talent to record the book.

 - Become a Virtual Assistant.
 I have published one post on this topic — Cash In On Your Skills: Become A Virtual Assistant [Guest Post].

 - Buy products at discount and sell them on Amazon.
 Amazon even has an app for that.

 - Build an online business where you teach anything to anyone in the world.
-I currently belong to the Flipped LifeStyle community where I am working on building the Career Pivot’s Repurpose Your Career community.
-More on that in coming months.
+I currently belong to the Flipped Lifestyle community where I am working on building the Career Pivot’s Repurpose Your Career community.
+More on that in the coming months.

 - Be a rideshare driver.
 Check out the guest post, Uber – What Baby Boomers Need to Know

 There are many more opportunities created every single day.
-These opportunities do not look like the safe choices we expected earlier in our career.
+These opportunities do not look like the safe choices we expected earlier in our careers.
 Remember playing it safe is now the new risky.